To demonstrate the need for “disruptive” creativity

 The best solutions/options aren’t always clear.

-Habits, education, and life experiences “blinker” our views.
+Habits, education, and life experiences can “blinker” our views.

 CREATING NEURAL PATHWAYS